DoZe2026/AI-Product-Strategy-/03-the-margin/cost-curve.md

 # Cost Curve & Pricing Strategy

-Leader
-Copilot/ClodeCode embedded into EDI format creation Filler
+Leader: Copilot/ClodeCode embedded into EDI format creation
-EDI format templates ready to reuse
+Filler: EDI format templates ready to reuse
-Killer
-deep, terminal-native integration coupled with agentic hooks, which allows it to act as an autonomous, customized partner directly in your development environment rather than just a chatbo
+Killer: deep, terminal-native integration coupled with agentic hooks, which allows it to act as an autonomous, customized partner directly in your development environment rather than just a chatbot
-Killer usage %
-_____
-Bundle or add-on
-_____

 ## Cost Model

 | Cost Category | Per-User/Month | Notes |